-The hearing organ and complex nerves that allow one to hear are located deep inside the brain.
-While imaging techniques such as MRI’s and CT scans are helpful to view structures for abnormalities, they are less helpful to study the “process” of hearing.
-The only way to really explore and investigate causes behind hearing loss are to dissect the hearing organ from the brain.
-This cannot be performed on a living person.
+Hearing research is difficult because the delicate hearing structures are located deep inside the skull.
+Although imaging techniques such as MRI’s and CT scans are helpful to view structures for abnormalities, they are less helpful to study the “process” of hearing.
+Therefore, the only way to really explore and investigate causes behind hearing loss are to dissect the hearing organ from the brain.

 National Temporal Bone Registry

-You can see in this simple diagram the part of the anatomy that is removed from the deceased donor.
+Displayed below is the portion of the skull that contains the delicate hearing and balance system.
 From this illustration, one can understand why research on living patients is so difficult.

 The mechanisms used to enable hearing and maintain balanced coordination are located deep within the skull, protected by the temporal bones of the skull.
-These body parts are an important component in the on-going research into the causes of hearing loss and balance disorders.
+Therefore, these body parts are an important component in the on-going research into the causes of hearing loss and balance disorders.

-Only a small portion of the temporal bone, along with the hearing mechanism are removed at death.
-Their removal does not, in any way, affect the appearance of the donor’s face, outer ear or head..
+Researchers only remove a small portion of the temporal bone, along with the hearing mechanism at death.
+Most noteworthy, their removal does not, in any way, affect the appearance of the donor’s face, outer ear or head.

 How Is The Hearing Research Used?

-Many times, thanks to on-going research, conductive hearing loss can be helped with medical intervention or through the use of a hearing aid.
-Though common, conductive hearing loss is still not completely understood or treatable.
+Conductive hearing loss (CHL) is a type of hearing loss caused by problems in the middle or outer ear.
+A condition that affects the tiny middle ear bones, CHL can be caused by trauma to the head or certain medical conditions like otosclerosis.
+Because of on-going research, conductive hearing loss can be helped with medical intervention or through the use of a hearing aid.
+Although common, conductive hearing loss is still not completely understood or treatable.
 So, research continues and improvements in individual hearing are measured.

 A second type of hearing loss is sensorineural hearing loss, more commonly called nerve deafness.
-Nerve deafness is most commonly associated with aging, excessive noise exposure and unlucky genetics.
+Especially relevant, nerve deafness is most commonly associated with aging, excessive noise exposure and unlucky genetics.